Startup company: Investing online

-The first known investment-based crowdfunding platform for startups was launched in Feb.
-2010 by Grow VC, followed by the first US. based company ProFounder launching model for startups to raise investments directly on the site, but ProFounder later decided to shut down its business due regulatory reasons preventing them from continuing, having launched their model for US. markets prior to JOBS Act.
+The first known investment-based crowdfunding platform for startups was launched in February 2010 by Grow VC, followed by the first US. based company ProFounder launching model for startups to raise investments directly on the site, but ProFounder later decided to shut down its business due regulatory reasons preventing them from continuing, having launched their model for US. markets prior to JOBS Act.
 With the positive progress of the JOBS Act for crowd investing in US., equity crowdfunding platforms like SeedInvest and CircleUp started to emerge in 2011 and platforms such as investiere, Companisto and Seedrs in Europe and OurCrowd in Israel.
 The idea of these platforms is to streamline the process and resolve the two main points that were taking place in the market.
 The first problem was for startups to be able to access capital and to decrease the amount of time that it takes to close a round of financing.
 The second problem was intended to increase the amount of deal flow for the investor and to also centralize the process.

 Internal startups

 Internal startups are a form of corporate entrepreneurship.
 Large or well-established companies often try to promote innovation by setting up "internal startups", new business divisions that operate at arm's length from the rest of the company.
 Examples include Bell Labs, a research unit within the Bell System and Target Corporation (which began as an internal startup of the Dayton's department store chain) and threedegrees, a product developed by an internal startup of Microsoft.
-To accommodate startups internally, companies, such as Google has made strides to make purchased startups and their workers feel at home in their offices, even letting them bring their dogs to work.

 Unicorns

 Some startups become big and they become unicorns, i.e. privately held startup companies valued at over US$1 billion.
 The term was coined in 2013 by venture capitalist Aileen Lee, choosing the mythical animal to represent the statistical rarity of such successful ventures.
-According to TechCrunch, there were 452 unicorns as of May 2019, and most of the unicorns are in the USA, followed by China.
+As of January 2025, there are 1,523 unicorns worldwide, with a combined valuation of about US$5.6 trillion.
+The United States leads with 758 unicorns (≈49.8%), followed by China with 343, and India with 64.
 The unicorns are concentrated in a few countries.
 The unicorn leaders are the U.S. with 196 companies, China with 165, India with 107 and the U.K. with 16.
 The largest unicorns included Ant Financial, ByteDance, DiDi, Uber, Xiaomi, and Airbnb.
-When the value of a company is over US$10 billion, the company will be called as a Decacorn.
-When the company is valued over US$100 billion, Hectocorn will be used.
+When the value of a company is over US$10 billion, the company will be called as a decacorn.
+When the company is valued over US$100 billion, hectocorn will be used.